Blog

 • Schedule your appointment when your breasts aren’t tender.
 Your breasts may feel sensitive leading up to or during your menstrual cycle, so avoid making your mammogram appointment during these times.
 Often, breasts are most tender the 7-10 days before your period.

 • Avoid deodorant or antiperspirant, as well as lotions.
 Don’t apply deodorant or antiperspirant on the day of your mammogram appointment, and make sure to wipe off any deodorant residue since the mammogram can pick up the aluminum.
 Also, avoid using lotions or creams on your breast or the surrounding area that day.
+You may wish to pack deodorant or antiperspirant to apply after your exam.

 • Remove long earrings or necklaces.
 It’s best to avoid wearing jewelry to your appointment because the metal can interfere with the image.